dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

-In a static extension of the form `static extension E on C {...}` where `C` is an identifier or an identifier with an import prefix, we say that the on-class of the static extension is `C`.
+In a static extension of the form `static extension E on C {...}` where `C` is an identifier or an identifier with an import prefix, we say that the on-declaration of the static extension is `C`.

 If `C` denotes a non-generic class, mixin, mixin class, or extension type then we say that the _constructor return type_ of the static extension